-(1) Within designated nonattainment and maintenance areas, this division applies to owners and operators of proposed major sources and major modifications for the regulated pollutant(s) for which the area is designated nonattainment or maintenance.
-(2) Within attainment and unclassifiable areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources for the regulated pollutant(s) for which the area is designated attainment or unclassified.
+(1) The owner or operator of one of the following sources must comply with the Major New Source Review requirements of this rule and OAR 340-224-0025 through 340-224-0070 prior to construction or operation:

+(a) A new federal major source;

+(b) A major modification at an existing federal major source; or

+(c) An existing source that will become a federal major source because its potential to emit a regulated pollutant is increased to the federal major source level or more.

+(2) The owner or operator of a source that is not subject to Major NSR under section (1) and that is one of the following sources must comply with the State New Source Review requirements of this rule and OAR 340-224-0210 through 340-224-0270 prior to construction or operation:

+(a) A new major source that has emissions of a regulated pollutant equal to or greater than any SER and is not a federal major source;

+(b) An existing major source with an increase in a regulated pollutant PSEL equal to or greater than any SER and is not a federal major source; or

+(c) A federal major source with an increase ina regulated pollutant PSEL equal to or greater than any SER that is not the result of a major modification.

-3) Owners and operators of sources that do not meet the applicability criteria of sections (1) or (2) of this rule are subject to other Department rules, including Highest and Best Practicable Treatment and Control Required (OAR 340-226-0100 through 340-226-0140), Notice of Construction and Approval of Plans (340-210-0205 through 340-210-0250), ACDPs (OAR 340 division 216), Emission Standards for Hazardous Air Contaminants (OAR 340 division 244), and Standards of Performance for New Stationary Sources (OAR 340 division 238).
+(3) The requirements of this division apply on a pollutant by pollutant basis, according to the designation of the area where the source is or will be located.
+Where this division requires the owner or operator of a source to conduct analysis under or comply with a rule in OAR 340 division 225, the owner or operator must complete such work in compliance with OAR 340-225-0030 and 340-225-0040.(4) Owners and operators of all sources may be subject to other DEQ rules, including, but not limited to, Notice of Construction and Approval of Plans (OAR 340-210-0205 through 340-210-0250), ACDPs (OAR 340 division 216), Title V permits (OAR 340 division 218), Highest and Best Practicable Treatment and Control (OAR 340-226-0100 through 340-226-0140), Emission Standards for Hazardous Air Contaminants (OAR 340 division 244), and Standards of Performance for New Stationary Sources (OAR 340 division 238), as applicable.

-(4) No owner or operator of a source that meets the applicability criteria of sections (1) or (2) of this rule may begin construction without having received an air contaminant discharge permit (ACDP) from the Department and having satisfied the requirements of this division.
+(5) An owner or operator of a source that meets the applicability criteria of sections (1) or (2) may not begin construction, construct or operate the source without complying with the requirements of this division and an air contaminant discharge permit (ACDP) issued by DEQ authorizing such construction and operation.

-(5) Beginning May 1, 2011, the pollutant GHGs is subject to regulation if:
+(6) The pollutant GHG is subject to regulation at a source that commences construction after May 1, 2001 if:

-(a) The source is a new federal major source for a regulated pollutant that is not GHGs, and also emits, will emit or will have the potential to emit 75,000 tons per year CO2e or more; or
+(a) The source is a new federal major source for a regulated pollutant that is not GHG, and also emits, will emit or will have the potential to emit 75,000 tons per year CO2e or more; or

-(b) The source is or becomes a federal major source subject to OAR 340-224-0070 as a result of a major modification for a regulated pollutant that is not GHGs, and will have an emissions increase of 75,000 tons per year CO2e or more over the netting basis.
+(b) The source is or becomes a federal major source subject to OAR 340-224-0070 as a result of a major modification for a regulated pollutant that is not GHG, and will have an emissions increase of 75,000 tons per year CO2e or more over the netting basis.

-(6) Beginning July 1, 2011, in addition to the provisions in section (5) of this rule, the pollutant GHGs shall also be subject to regulation at:
+(7) In addition to the provisions in section (6), the pollutant GHG must also be subject to regulation at a source that commences construction after July 1, 2011 and is:

 (a) A new federal major source; or

-(b) A source that is or becomes a federal major source when such source undertakes a major modification.
+(b) An existing source that is or becomes a federal major source when such source undertakes a major modification.